 in U.S. women.3

 - In 2014, an estimated 4,020 U.S. women will die

 diagnosed before the age of 50; from 2006-2010, the median age was 49.4 However, older

 women remain at risk.
 More than 20% of new cases are

 in women over 65.

-- In the U.S., Hispanic women have the highest rate of cervical cancer, followed by African American, Caucasian, American Indian/Alaska Native, and Asian American/Pacific Islander women.
+- In the U.S., African-American women have the highest rate of cervical cancer, followed by Hispanics, Caucasians, American Indian/Alaska Natives, and Asian American/Pacific Islanders.
 Mortality rates are highest for African American women.6

 - Between 1955 and 1992, the rate of

 by nearly 70%.
 It continued declining more gradually to 2003 before stabilizing.
 The